 Corporate Social Responsibility

-The senior management team is responsible for these policies and it makes the appropriate resources available to implement them, but it is the active support of all the employees of the group that make the successful implementation of these policies possible.
+The senior management team is responsible for these policies and dedicates time and resources to implement them, but it is ideas from and the active support of all the employees of the group that make the successful implementation of these policies possible.

 Anti-Corruption and Bribery Policy